Best Indonesia eSIM by traveler type

 For remote travel, choose coverage and backup options over the cheapest GB number.
 Cheap data is not useful when it disappears exactly where your driver is trying to find you.

-Can I reinstall the same eSIM after deleting it?
+Can I delete or reinstall the same eSIM after the trip?

 Do not assume that.
 Some providers allow reinstall or transfer, others restrict QR reuse.
 Keep the QR code and receipt, but avoid deleting the eSIM until the trip is over.